oracle/opengrok/README.txt

 SRC_ROOT.

-By itself OpenGrok does not perform the setup of the source code repositories or sychronization of the source code with its origin.
+By itself OpenGrok does not perform the setup of the source code repositories or synchronization of the source code with its origin.
 This needs to be done by the user or by using automatic scripts.

 It is possible for SCM systems which are not distributed (Subversion, CVS)